 | Profit before Tax | 2,00,000 | 16.00 |

-The conclusion that a 60% cost-of-materials ratio is acceptable for a manufacturer but alarming for a service firm is the kind of one-line interpretation the 3-mark question rewards.
+A 60% cost-of-materials ratio is normal for a manufacturer but alarming for a service firm, the kind of one-line interpretation the 3-mark question rewards.

 Parties Interested in Financial Statement Analysis